Goji berries will remind you of cranberries or sour cherries with a hint tomato. Studies show they may be good for eye and long-term vision health.

 - Peel butternut and cut into large chunks.

-- Cut tops off leeks (discard or save for vegetable broth), cut leeks into one inch pieces.
-Soak cut leeks in a bowl of hot water and agitate to loosen any dirt.
+- Cut tops off leeks (discard or save for vegetable broth).
+Slice leeks into one-inch pieces.
+Soak cut leeks in a bowl of hot water and mix to loosen any dirt.
 Break the rings apart where dirt remains.
-Repeat this process to remove all the dirt.
+Repeat this process to remove all sediment.

-- Add summer squash, garlic and all the powdered spices.
+- Add summer squash, garlic, and the powdered spices.
 Cook for 10-15 minutes to lightly brown squash.

-- Add tomatoes, goji berries, apricots and broth.
+- Add tomatoes, goji berries, apricots, and broth.
 Bring to a strong simmer.
 Add the tomato-goji paste.
 Stir well.
-Turn down the heat to a low simmer.
+Turn heat down to a low simmer.

-- Let the flavors come together in a slow simmer for another 20 minutes.
+- Let the flavors come together while slowly simmering for another 20 minutes.

 Tomato and Goji Berry Paste

-Use this paste when you want to pack a flavorful punch to a sauce or stew.
+Use this paste for a flavorful punch in sauce or stew.

 - 1/3 cup dried goji berries